anvarich/shafeev/index.md

 ##### Team Size: Dev Team: - 5 .net developers - 2 QA specialists - 2 DevOps engineers - 1 system architect at start of project and 4 DevOps Engineers at the end
 ##### Project Role: DevOps Engineer/Lead DevOps Engineer

-##### EU customer project (2016-2017):
+##### EU customer project (2014-2017):

-- Jenkins farm move from on-premise site to AWS using terraform, docker, chef, AWS ECS and gitlab-ci.
-- CI/CD pipeline development for bunch of similar .net core applications using gitlab-ci and .net core docker builders, deploy through terraform and gitlab-ci pipeline, Blue-Green deployment.
-- Minor and backside tasks where I used Hashistack/Ansible/Teamcity for building CI/CD pipelines in Azure/AWS, just for help developers and other team members
-- ELK/AWS ESS set up and continuing improvement of logging appllications/OS/CloudTrail logs
-- Create automating deployment Customer Windows web-app applications on EC2 using Chef and Octopus Server
-- Developed and helped to develop Chef recipes and cookbooks to other team members regarding customer best practices and prerequisites
+- develop Chef recipes and cookbooks to other team members regards customer best practices and prerequisites
-- Have used Hashicorp Terraform/Packer/Consul for up and run environment instances in AWS cloud
+- using Hashicorp Terraform for up and run environment instances in AWS cloud
-- Troubleshooting of running Chef recipes and cookbooks in AWS environment
+- troubleshooting of running Chef recipes and cookbooks in AWS environment
-- MS RDP Farm deployment and provisioning (AWS ASG, AWS ELB, Chef, PowerShell, ruby)
-- MSSQL HA Cluster with Always-On (AWS ASG, AWS ELB, Chef, PowerShell, ruby)
+- used ruby and powershell script and cmdlets for successful develop solution which consist from RDS farm in HA, Always on availability groups in MSSQL windows failover clustering with multiply network addresses
-- Continues Documentation writing for customer and sharing information with them DevOps engineers who can use or re-use created solution and code in customer environment
+- wrote documentation for customer that's needed for successfully run this solution in customer environment
+- Jira/Confluence l2/l3 support, custom workflows/fields and etc
+- Migration of old installation of Jira instances, SVN servers, ftp and git servers
-- Security compliance policy checking, hardening servers, applications  and environments.
+- Security compliance policy checking, hardening servers and applications.
+- L2/L3 support for developers from other projects that is used EPAM and exGGA cloud in daily usage

 ##### Environment:
 - Jenkins , Docker, Chef, terraform, bash scripting, PowerShell scripting, GitLab/gitlab-ci, octopus
 - AWS ASG/S3/ELB/KMS/RDS/EC2/ECS/RDS/ESS, Windows2012r2/2-16/Oracle Linux 7, ELK, Hashistack, Chef, GitlabCI
 - MS SQL 2012/2014

-___

-##### EPAM internal DevOps/Support L3 engineer (2014-2016)

-##### Team Size: 5 members - System Engineers
-##### Project Role: Senior IT Infrastructure Support Engineer

-- Jira/Confluence l2/l3 support, custom workflows/fields and etc
-- Migration of old installation of Jira instances, SVN servers, ftp and git servers
-- Security compliance policy checking, hardening servers and applications.
-- L2/L3 support for developers from other projects that is used EPAM cloud in daily use

-##### Environment: VMWare, PowerShell, Zabbix, Nagios, Jira, Subversion, Openstack

 ___